 Just about everything we grow is NOT suitable for Far North Queensland!
 Deciduous fruit trees need a winter chill period to flower and set fruit.
 We suggest you try local fruit tree suppliers and nurseries for information about what you can grow successfully in your location.

-There is a "Gift Voucher" link on the main menu at the top of the screen.
+There is a "Gift Voucher" link at the bottom of our web page.
 Click on this and follow the instructions to add a Gift Certificate to your Shopping Cart.

 When checking out enter the Gift Certificate (or voucher) number, EXACTLY as provided, in the box at the bottom right of the page – the one which says Redeem gift certificate, then press GO.Continue with the checkout process and pay for any part of your purchase not covered by the value of the Gift Certificate.